I-44 Business Loop

 Waynesville and Saint Robert

-The remainder of Business Loop I-44 is locally maintained as it continues east from Waynesville into the city of St. Robert, ahead of Route F. Shifting southward from I-44 at Exit 159, the business route passes through Gospel Ridge to end at Exit 161 along side Business Spur I-44 north from Ft.
+The remainder of Business Loop I-44 is locally maintained as it continues east from Waynesville into the city of St. Robert, ahead of Route F. Shifting southward from I-44 at Exit 159, the business route passes through Gospel Ridge to end at Exit 161 alongside Business Spur I-44 north from Ft.
 Leonard Wood.

 Saint Robert and Ft.
 Leonard Wood